suciuvlad/redux-dialog/README.md

 )

 const Dialog = reduxDialog({
-  name: 'signupDialog' // unique name - you can't have two dialogs with the same name })(BasicDialog);
+  name: 'Sign up dialog' // unique name - you can't have two dialogs with the same name (will be used as aria-label as well) })(BasicDialog);
 ```